 Has Southie gone completley bonkers? – Update*

 Last year, The Boston Herald reported on a push for a name change to the Broadway Station area of South Boston.
-“Broadway Village” was the answer to a question posed by a billboard that sat on top of the now demolished Quiet Man Pub building.
-The billboard read, “This corner needs a name” and then an email address that you could send suggestions to.
-That sign was put up by Broadway Village Real Estate and according to them – Broadway Village was just one of the creative suggestions they received.
+“Broadway Village” was the answer to a question posed by a billboard that sat on top of the now-demolished Quiet Man Pub building.
+The billboard read, “This corner needs a name,” and then an email address to which you could send suggestions.
+Broadway Village Real Estate put up that sign, and according to them – “Broadway Village” was just one of the creative suggestions they received.
 Hmmm….

-Broadway Village was also chosen in an online poll with 50% of the 200 people voting in favor of it.
+Broadway Village was also chosen in an online poll, with 50% of the 200 people voting in favor of it.
 So now what?
 Like that, It just becomes Broadway Village?
 Everyone knows you can’t just give yourself a nickname.
 It should happen organically.
-Well, we guess it stuck – it has come to our attention that Broadway Village Real Estate is selling and renting real estate in the neighborhood of Broadway Village. http://www.broadwayvillagerealestate.com
+Well, we guess it stuck – it has come to our attention that Broadway Village Real Estate is selling and renting real estate in the neighborhood of Broadway Village.

-*Correction: CIS initially stated that the subject of “Broadway Villlage” was voted on at a recent West Broadway Neighborhood Association meeting.
-We were erroneous in that fact and apoloized to the WBNA for any undue stress it may have caused.
+*Correction: CIS initially stated that the “Broadway Village” subject was voted on at a recent West Broadway Neighborhood Association meeting.
+We were erroneous in that fact and apologized to the WBNA for any undue stress it may have caused.